myhdl/myhdl/doc/source/manual/reference.rst

    Class to construct a new Cosimulation object.

-   The *exe* argument is a command string to execute an HDL simulation.
+   The *exe* argument is the command to execute an HDL simulation, which can be either a string of the entire command line or a list of strings.
+   In the latter case, the first element is the executable, and subsequent elements are program arguments.
+Providing a list of arguments allows Python to correctly handle spaces or other characters in program arguments.

    The *kwargs* keyword arguments provide a named association between signals (regs & nets) in the HDL simulator and signals in the MyHDL simulator.
 Each keyword should be a name listed in a ``$to_myhdl`` or ``$from_myhdl`` call in the HDL code.
 Each argument should be a :class:`Signal` declared in the MyHDL code.